STMicroelectronics/STMems_Finite_State_Machine/ism330dhcx/FourD position recognition/README.md

 ## 1 - Introduction

-Simple example of 4D position recognition typically used in smartphone devices.
+Simple example of 4D position recognition.
 The example uses the accelerometer X and Y axes to determine portrait (up or down) and landscape (left or right) orientation.

 The configuration runs at 26 Hz.